 The scenario consists of the following aspects:

-- UE2 is authorized by the MSGin5G service via MSGin5G Gateway.
+- UE2 is authorized by the MSGin5G service via Non-3GPP Message Gateway.

-- The MSGin5G gateway records the mapping between the identity in MSGin5G service and the identity in non-3GPP message service for both UE1 and UE2.
+- The Non-3GPP Message Gateway records the mapping between the identity in MSGin5G service and the identity in non-3GPP message service for both UE1 and UE2.